OrgEleCho/EleCho.WpfSuite/README.md

 - StringIsNotNullOrWhiteSpaceConverter: Check if string is not null or white space, returns a boolean value
 - CollectionIsNullOrEmptyConverter: Check if collection is null or empty, returns a boolean value
 - CollectionIsNotNullOrEmptyConverter: Check if collection is not null or empty, returns a boolean value
+- StringToImageSourceConverter: Convert any valid URI string to image source

 Utilities: